-Remove the screws from the clamps to mount on the top horizontal seat bar.
-Place shims in clamps and center the space neck rest.
-Snug up the clamp bolts.
-You'll likely be moving these clamps as you adjust the neck rest.
+Remove the screws from the clamps to mount then on the top horizontal seat bar.
+Center the space neck rest and barely snug up the clamp bolts.
+You'll likely be moving this clamp as you adjust the neck rest.

-You can now adjust the space neck rest height and angle to fit rider.
+You can now adjust the space neck rest height and angle to fit you.